Qadooshere/ML-Projects/README.md

 - 👋 Hi, I’m @Qadooshere
+- 👀 I’m a Businessman and working in petroleum industry as oil supplier
 - 👀 I’m interested in Artificial intelligence and App development
 - 🌱 I’m currently learning Artificial intelligence with Python
 - 💞️ I’m looking to collaborate on ...